Missouri Public Safety Medals

 The Public Safety Medal of Merit is awarded to public safety officers in recognition of an individual’s brave actions above and beyond the call of normal duty that played a critical role in successfully resolving a situation that endangered public safety.

-The Governor’s Medal is awarded to an organized team of public safety officers (unit, squad, company, task force, etc.) in recognition of acts above and beyond the call of normal duty during a critical incident or life-threatening situation in which the collective performance or teamwork of the group was essential to the successful resolution of the incident.
+The Governor’s Medal is awarded to a group of public safety officers (an organized team that works and trains together, such as a unit, squad, company, task force, etc., or an ad hoc group of responders who work together during a single event) in recognition of acts above and beyond the call of normal duty during a critical incident or life-threatening situation in which the collective performance or teamwork of the group was essential to the successful resolution of the incident.

 Director’s Leadership Medal